Sufi-Dev/project-onprem-adf-synapse-powerbi/README.md

 **Gold Layer**<br>
 Spark SQL is used to join cleaned datasets and create analytics ready fact and dimension tables such as fact_sales, fact_orders, dim_customer, dim_product, dim_seller, and dim_date.

-The final Gold layer is optimized for reporting and analysis in Azure Synapse Analytics and Power BI.
+The final Gold layer is optimized for reporting and analysis in Azure Synapse Analytics and Power BI.<br>
 ![Power BI Dashboard](./assets/dashboard.gif)